Veterinary Dentistry & Dental Surgery

 Because dogs and cats do not understand what is going on during dental procedures, they will often react to dental procedures by biting or struggling.

-Much like the anesthesia dentists provide to anxious or nervous patients, our vets in Novato provide anesthesia to all of our patients prior to performing dental procedures.
+Much like the anesthesia dentists provide to anxious or nervous patients, our veterinary dentists in Novato provide anesthesia to all of our patients prior to performing dental procedures.
 This puts less stress on animals and allows us to X-Ray their mouth as required.